-Without fungi, our world would be very, very different.
+Without the different types of fungi, our world would be very different without the lifecycle of fungi.

-There’s a strong argument to be made that it wouldn’t exist at all—at least not in a way that we humans would like very much.
-Fungi are the “Great Decomposers” of the Earth.
-If they suddenly disappeared, a significant portion of dead plant and animal matter would appear to simply refuse to decay.
+If the different types of fungi suddenly disappeared, a significant portion of dead plant and animal matter would appear to simply refuse to decay.
 This is especially so for fallen trees, since they contain a material called lignin in their support tissues.
-Only fungi are capable of “eating” away this material.
+Only fungi are capable of “eating” away this lignin material.

 Fungi have an important relationship with the ecosystem.
-Their predilection for decomposition might be better described as being the world’s most skilled recyclers.
+Different types of mushrooms represent different types of fungi species.
+Fungi’s predilection for decomposition might be better described as being the world’s most skilled recyclers.
 Without fungi, humans would have an exceedingly difficult time growing any crops for food, because fungi decompose (or recycle) inanimate matter and convert it into important nutrients.
 Animals would be affected too, since some fungi even help herbivores like sheep to digest grass.

 Fungi are so good at decomposition that leading mycologists are continually improving a process wherein mycelial networks (the vegetative, spiderweb-like part of fungi) act as a means of “recycling” toxic waste.
 This is called mycoremediation.
 Read more about this absolutely fascinating technology in our article Understanding Mycoremediation: Can Mycelium Really Save the World?

-In fact, many, many different types of fungi exist.
+In fact, many, many different types of fungi exist in the study of microbiology.
+Learn more about what is microbiology.
 So many that some scientists believe that less than 10% of all fungi on Earth have been properly described and scientifically categorized.

 There are mushrooms, molds, yeasts, and lichens, just to name a few.
 If you’re interested in studying mushroom spores under the microscope as part of the amateur microscopy hobby, all these different types of fungi can be a bit overwhelming!